 If your strategy is one-pronged right now, bringing in the other half of your strategy does not necessarily require you to increase your budget or manpower.
 Start with a technical audit to make sure there are no crippling issues with your SEO, evaluate your current content strategy, and use that data to inform how you should allocate your resources for your ongoing strategy.

-In my experience, there’s usually at least a handful of urgent-level technical issues that can be quickly solved for big gains.
+In our experience, there’s usually at least a handful of urgent-level technical issues that can be quickly solved for big gains.
 After that, a hybrid strategy is the ideal move.
 Shoot for quality over quantity — take the time to build schema, social schema, and strong metadata for each new content piece, and put the effort in to make the content the best of its type online.
 The engagements and perception of quality that go hand-in-hand with this approach are going to sell you a lot of lobsters.

 Which camp are you strongest in?
 Technical, content strategy, or a hybrid approach?
 What kinds of wins is it bringing you?
-Let me know in the comments below; I’ll stop by often to respond.

 enhance your SEO